ketela7/Repl-Project/replit.md

 ## Overview

-This is a Professional Google Drive Management application built with Next.js 15 and shadcn/ui components, featuring a modern and responsive design with Google OAuth authentication via Supabase.
+This is a Professional Google Drive Management application built with Next.js 15 and shadcn/ui components, featuring a modern and responsive design with Google OAuth authentication via NextAuth.js.
 The project includes a sophisticated file management system that provides intelligent, professional-grade tools for file organization, search, and interaction.
 The application uses TypeScript, ESLint, Tailwind CSS 4.x, and includes comprehensive UI components for building enterprise-grade interfaces with integrated cloud storage capabilities.

 ## System Architecture